United Auto Workers elects Ray Curry to replace Rory Gamble as president

-The union represents hourly workers at the U.S. plants for automakers General Motors Co, Ford Motor Co and Stellantis.
+The union represents hourly workers at the U.S. plants for automakers General Motors Co (GM.N), Ford Motor Co (F.N) and Stellantis (STLA.MI).

 Curry, 55, will take on the role on July 1 and serve out the remainder of the term until June 2022.